Hypotheses tests in boundary regression models: The regression function: uniform rates of convergence

-This result is of particular interest in the case of irregular error distributions in the sense that large mass in concentrated in a neighborhood of the right endpoint, i.\,e.\ $\alpha\in (0,2)$.
-Then the rate improves upon the typical optimal rate $O_P(((\log n)/n)^{\frac{\beta}{2\beta+1}})$ for estimating mean regression functions in models with regular errors.
+This result is of particular interest in the case of irregular error distributions, i.\,e.\ $\alpha\in (0,2)$, when the rate improves upon the typical optimal rate $O_P(((\log n)/n)^{\frac{\beta}{2\beta+1}})$ for estimating mean regression functions in models with regular errors.